Read Maimonides with voice, context, and method in the same frame.

 3. Influence trail: Jewish philosophy, natural theology, negative theology, hermeneutics, and debates over esotericism.

-5. Voice and method: Preserve the way the philosopher thinks, especially where careful concealment and guidance: he writes for readers at different levels, often teaching by tension as much as by declaration shapes the content.
+5. Method: Careful concealment and guidance: he writes for readers at different levels, often teaching by tension as much as by declaration.

 Prompt 2: Identify Maimonides's major concepts, methods, or questions.